USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 <outputsh value="false"/>
 ```

-Allows output source hours (SH).
+If set to true, include source hours (SH) activity in the output database if calculated during the MOVES run.
 It can only be set to "true" for onroad runs.
-This element is not necessary to complete a MOVES run and may be omitted from a runspec.
+This element is not necessary to complete a MOVES run and may be omitted from a RunSpec.

 ## Output shp